-Participate in the Census Song Contest
+Participate in the Visual Arts Census Contest

 Learn more at GNH Counts